 Helping Individuals Regain Employment (HIRE) assists General Assistance recipients achieve self-sufficiency.
 Staff help clients with barriers to employment find jobs through employment case work targeting their needs and referrals to outside agencies, such as English as a Second Language courses for individuals with low English proficiency.
 Individuals who are unable to work receive help applying for disability benefits.

 The City recently began using a mobile and online platform to raise money for its panhandling-to-work pilot program, Portland Opportunity Crew.
 By utilizing MobileCause's platform citizens can donate by texting CREW to 91999 or donating online.
 Read on...

 The City Council’s Health & Human Services Committee will hold its first meeting of the year on January 10 at 5:30 PM in Room 209.
 The Committee will discuss its goals and work plan for the upcoming year and also receive a presentation...
 Read on...

-WASHINGTON - The U.S. Department of Housing and Urban Development (HUD) and the U.S. Census Bureau today jointly announced the following new residential sales statistics for April 2017.
+WASHINGTON - The U.S. Department of Housing and Urban Development (HUD) and the U.S. Census Bureau jointly announced the following new residential construction statistics for July 2017.